petercoles/Live-Or-Let-Die/readme.md

 ## Usage

 This package makes available three routes designed for use by ajax calls to enable frontend applications to work with remote Laravel sessions:
-+ `session/remaining` returns the number of seconds remaininig in the current session, without affecting time remaining
++ `session/remaining` returns the number of seconds remaining in the current session, without affecting time remaining
 + `session/ping` can be used to extend the session length for events that might not otherwise be notified to the remote server, e.g. clicking on javascript managed tabs
 + `session/end` allows the frontend to request termination of the remote session.